GorillaSapiens/Uge/THEORY.md

 where `a` is the real component, `b` is the imaginary component, and `i` is the square root of -1. `C` stores both `a` and `b` as `Q` values.
 A real number is therefore simply a `C` whose imaginary component is zero.
+Values in ℚ + iℚ are represented exactly.
+A general element of ℂ whose components are irrational requires rational approximation of those components.

 Because both components are rational values, ordinary complex addition, subtraction, multiplication, and division remain exact whenever the `Q`